pofl/dev-to-blog-posts/git-workflow-guide.md

 Git workflows differ from dev team to dev team and from git server to git server (Github, Gitlab, etc.).
 Git as a technology is so solid and flexible that people have found multiple viable workflows.
 Here is an extensive overview.
 It is assumed that you know git.

 > I plan on updating this post based on your feedback.
-So please, if you think something's wrong or missing, leave a comment or contact me!
+So please, if you think something's wrong or missing, or if a link becomes out-dated leave a comment or contact me!

 Another guide about the same topic: <https://www.codingblocks.net/podcast/comparing-git-workflows/>